alexlyttle/python-virtualenvs/slides.md

 # Why a virtual environment?

 When you install `foo` and `bar` they are put in the `site-packages` directory associated with your Python interpreter.
-This is how Python accesses the package when you run code.
+This is where Python accesses the package when you run code.

 When you install a package, it may have *dependencies* &mdash; i.e. other required packages.
 Sometimes dependencies must be a *particular version* in order for a package to work. **Therefore, if you update one package, it could break another.**